 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Sometimes certain treatments for childhood cancer can cause problems with the function of the thyroid gland.
+Sometimes certain treatments for childhood cancer can affect the thyroid gland.

-The thyroid gland is located in the lower part of the neck in front of the windpipe.
-The gland produces a hormone: thyroxine (T4).
-This hormone play an important role in growth and mental development.
-It also helps regulate the body’s temperature and metabolism.
+The thyroid gland is located in the lower part of the neck in front of the trachea, also known as the windpipe.

-Hypothyroidism occurs when the thyroid is not active enough.
-This is the most common thyroid problem seen in childhood cancer survivors.
-When the thyroid gland is underactive, thyroid hormone levels are low and body’s metabolism slows down.
+It occurs when the thyroid is not active enough.
+Thyroid hormone levels are low and body’s metabolism slows down.

-Two types of hypothyroidism may occur in childhood cancer survivors:
+Three types of hypothyroidism occur in childhood cancer survivors:

 All types of hypothyroidism are treated with daily thyroid pills.
 Treatment is usually for life.
 In some cases of compensated hypothyroidism, treatment may be stopped if the thyroid gland begins to work normally.

-Treatment for hyperthyroidism may result in hypothyroidism, which is then treated with a daily thyroid pill.
+Treatment for hyperthyroidism may result in hypothyroidism.
+It is then treated with a daily thyroid pill.